Melanistic (Black) Jaguar

 All subspecies of jaguar are endangered.
 Many are extinct except in zoos,

 The term "black panther" is quite often used in connection with large black cats, however there is no one distinct species of wild cat called a black panther.
 Over the years, it has

 become used as a common name, which is often applied to any large black coated cat.
-When you see a picture labeled as a black panther it is usually a leopard or a jaguar with melanistic colouring.
+When you see a picture labeled as a black panther it is usually a melanistic leopard or a jaguar.

 Unlike many other big cats, apart from man, the jaguar has no rivals, no other predator can compete with this powerful cat.
 In size its prey ranges from large domestic

 livestock such as cattle and horses (for which it has a poor reputation with ranchers and farmers) Marsh deer, Brocket deer, various species of Peccary (a type of pig) to large rodents (Capybara),